19-09-2013 // Album: Bart van der Lee - Ballads for the Heathens or Dying|

 10-09-2013 // Track: Paper Trails - The Only One|

 Evanescence?!
 Nope.
 Epica?!
 Nope.
 Within Temptation?!
 Nope.
 You give up?
 Paper Trails!
 An electro indie-pop duo from Los Angeles.
 David Duarte and Meesha Black write melodic dark rocksongs combing an echo from the past with tricks and tunes from the here and now; oldschool guitar riffs with pulsing.
 So far they've released 4 songs (soundcloud) with "The Only One" being the most addictive.
 If this duo is just starting, we're in for more great songs.

 09-09-2013 // Track: Parlours - I Dream of Chicago|

 This is 3 years old and Parlours have gone places since then, but listening to most of the songs they've made availalbe through NoiseTrade this old tune is the one that made my heart go a little faster.
 The latest (extremely smooth in a bad way) video for Slowly From the Earth is really disappointing and if Parlours will dream tonight, let it be of more tunes like "I Dream of Chicago".

 All of the music files featured on this site are for sampling purposes only.
 If you like any of the songs, please support the artist and buy the music.

-If you are the legal owner of a music file or picture featured on this site and would like this removed, please contact me @ jeroen[at]pluginbaby.nl and it will be removed as soon as possible.
+If you are the legal owner of a music file or picture featured on this site and would like this removed, please contact me @ jeroen[at]pluginbaby.nl

-Coming close to the 4-year mark now and with more than 1000 written items please keep in mind sources may have been replaced or removed by the owner of the work.
+Going strong for 50 months now and with almost 1100 written items please keep in mind sources to music files may have been replaced or removed by the owner of the work.
 I am aware that not all items still include a working link, it is what it is.